-Embedding custom widgets from Qt Designer
+Embedding Custom Widgets from Qt Designer in PyQt5

 Learn how to use custom widgets in your PyQt5 applications when designing with Qt Designer

-PyQt5 Tutorial Creating applications with Qt Designer
+PyQt5 Tutorial Creating applications with Qt Designer and PyQt5

 Heads up!
 You've already completed this tutorial.

-Promoting Widgets
+Promoting Widgets in Qt Designer

-The principle of using placeholders in Qt Designer is quite straightforward —
+The principle of using placeholders in Qt Designer is quite straightforward:

 1. Create a UI as normal in Qt Designer.